ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/evoting-avalanche-dapp/README.md

 Now go to the project root directory, i.e. `avalanche-voting` directory, and run the command `npm start`.
 The ReactJS server would start automatically.
-Visit [http://localhost:3000](http://localhost:3000) in a browser to interact with the dApp frontend.
+Visit [http://localhost:3000](http://localhost:3000) in a browser to interact with the dapp frontend.

-Don't forget to set up Metamask with Fuji testnet and also fund the account with Fuji C-Chain test tokens to vote.
-In the Metamask extension, add a custom RPC by clicking at the network dropdown in the centre of the extension.
+Don't forget to set up MetaMask with Fuji testnet and also fund the account with Fuji C-Chain test tokens to vote.
+In the MetaMask extension, add a custom RPC by clicking at the network dropdown in the centre of the extension.
 Fill in the details as shown below